FIWARE/tutorials.Linked-Data/README.md

 data itself.

-Properly defined linked data can be used to help answer big data questions, and the data relationships can be traversed to answer questions like _"Which products are currently avaiable on the shelves of Store X and what prices are they sold at?"_
+Properly defined linked data can be used to help answer big data questions, and the data relationships can be traversed to answer questions like _"Which products are currently available on the shelves of Store X and what prices are they sold at?"_

 ### :arrow_forward: Video: What is Linked Data?